Jessica-Benkaroun/j-bkr.github.io/README.md

 ## Jessica Benkaroun Portfolio

-Expertise in data management and statistical analysis; Strong organizational skills, and abilities to coordinate multiple tasks and projects; 	Excellent communication and written skills in English; Excellent work ethic, attention to detail, professionalism, thoroughness, and reliability.
+Expertise in data management and statistical analysis; Strong organizational skills and abilities to coordinate multiple tasks and projects; Excellent communication and written skills; Excellent work ethic, attention to detail, professionalism, thoroughness, and reliability.

 ### Data Analysis skills